-The other honorees include Lafayette native Clark Joseph, Minister of Music and Worship Arts at St. John Baptist Church Grand Prairie, TX; Donald "Aldox" Alexander, nationally renowned artist; the Ledet family who own multiple businesses in Breaux Bridge; the Landry School of Breaux Bridge; Sherry T. Broussard, storyteller and author of African Americans in Lafayette and Southwest Louisiana and Louisiana Zydeco; and Shawn Wilson, Secretary of the Louisiana Department of Transportation.
-The Carter G. Woodson Award will be presented to Lafayette resident Nathan Faulk, who is in the National Guard, and spends much of his time working with the youth
+The other honorees include Lafayette native Clark Wayman Joseph, Minister of Music and Worship Arts at St. John Baptist Church, Grand Prairie, TX; Donald "ALDOX" Alexander, nationally renowned artist; the Ledet family who own multiple businesses in Breaux Bridge; Tracey and Michael Landry of the Landry School of Breaux Bridge; Sherry T. Broussard, storyteller and author of African Americans in Lafayette and Southwest Louisiana and Louisiana Zydeco; and Shawn Wilson, Secretary of the Louisiana Department of Transportation.
+The Carter G. Woodson Award will be presented to Lafayette resident Nathan Faulk, who is in the National Guard, and spends much of his time working with the youth in the community